jywu20/Notes/Computer Science/Logic and PLT/c++-move.md

 But the name `std::move` stronger suggests that conversion of a l-value to a r-value is usually only necessary when we want to trigger the move constructor.

 Sometimes we want to make things even more complicated.
-Suppose we want a function to accept a `unique_ptr`-like object that is expected to be mutated and will be discarded after this function call.
+Suppose we want a function to accept a `unique_ptr`-like object that is expected to be mutated and is to be discarded after this function call.
 That function's signature will then be
 ```C++
 ReturnType func(unique_ptr&& ptr) {